hockeybuggy/recipes/baking/chocolate-chip-cookies.md

 - 4 cups flour
 - 2 tsp baking soda
 - 3 tsp salt
-- 2 cups chocolate chip cookies
+- 2 cups chocolate chip

 # Directions

-1. Preheat the oven to 350 degrees F.
+1. Preheat the oven to 375 degrees F (350 degrees F with convection oven).

 2. Cream together shorting, brown sugar, white sugar.

 3. Add vanilla and eggs.

-4. Mix in flour, baking soda, and salt.
-Stir until just blended.
+4. Mix while adding 3 cups flour, baking soda, and salt.

-5. Add chocolate chips.
+5. Add in the last cup of flour (this is to allow the rest of the ingredients to mix completely before the dough becomes too stiff)

+6. Mix in chocolate chips with spatula or hands

-6. Bake at 375 for 10-12  minutes.
+7. Bake at 375 for 10-12 minutes.